Really Wild Animals

-Really Wild Animals is an American children's nature series, hosted by Dudley Moore as Spin, an anthropomorphic globe.
-Comprising 13 episodes, it was released between October 24, 1993, and March 6, 1996.
+Really Wild Animals is an American direct-to-video children's nature television series, hosted by Dudley Moore as Spin, an anthropomorphic globe.
+Comprising 13 episodes, it was released between March 2, 1994 and October 21, 1997.
 It was nominated for five national Daytime Emmy Awards and won one.

 Released by the National Geographic Society, the series educates children about many different species of animals.
-It goes to every continent, describing the wildlife on each one and also focuses on one specific group of animals, such as dogs, cats, endangered animals and animals of the African savannah.
+It goes to every continent, describing the wildlife on each one and also focuses on one specific group of animals, such as dogs, cats, endangered animals, and animals from Asia, North America, the Tropical Rainforests of Central and South America, the world's four great Oceans, the Australian Outback and the African Savanna.

 Songs were written, produced, and mostly performed by Alan O'Day and Janis Liebhart.
-At the end of an episode, Spin says, "But (you know), there are lots more Really Wild Animals all across this wonderful world of ours, so be sure to join me on our next (exciting) adventure.
+At the end of each episode, Spin says, "But (you know), there are lots more Really Wild Animals all across this wonderful world of ours, so be sure to join me on our next (exciting) adventure.
 Until then, this is your pal Spin.
-Spin ya later!"
+Spin ya later!".

 Episodes

-The series was released on VHS and on August 2, 2005, National Geographic began releasing the episodes on DVD.
+The series was originally released on VHS, and on August 2, 2005, National Geographic began releasing the series' episodes on DVD.